-1.6.10 Success Indicators
+1.6.11 Success Indicators

 Success indicators are used to monitor and evaluate progress towards strengthening integrated geospatial information management.

-Success can be gauged by measuring progress towards achieving the objectives for each strategic pathway, the objectives identified in the Geospatial Information Management Strategy, or by measuring progress of the Strategy in relation to global trends in geospatial information management.
+Success can be gauged by measuring progress towards achieving the objectives for each strategic pathway; the objectives identified in the Geospatial Information Management Strategy, noting the response to risks through mitigation actions; or by measuring progress of the Strategy in relation to global trends in geospatial information management.
 As such, indicators on different scales may be used, such as the status of completion of specific initiatives in progress report cards; and international best practices that act as benchmarks of the level of use of geospatial information and technology in different local sectors.

-Achieving objectives indicates being on the right path towards achieving the strategic goals.
+Achieving objectives indicates being on the right path towards attaining the strategic goals.
 If an objective is not met, corrective action may be required.
 It is worthwhile documenting contributing factors and extenuating circumstances that may justify either leaving the objective as-is or changing it.